anderswood/career-development-curriculum/deliverable_submissions/1701-f/anders_wood.md

     * Blog Post: Link to gist listing:
        * Link to blog post on something you've learned
        * 3-4 sentences on how you're using this blog post to connect with other people in your network
-* Link to your completed Turing portfolio with 2 additional projects:
+* Link to your completed Turing portfolio with 2 additional projects: [Anders' Turing Profile](https://www.turing.io/alumni/anders-wood)
-* Summary of participation in practice interview and/or actual interview using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_practice_reflection_guidelines.md):
+* Summary of participation in practice interview and/or actual interview using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_practice_reflection_guidelines.md): I completed a mock-interview with Ian Douglas (7/26).
+The session went well and was very similar to the interview practice we've done in class.
+Of course the mock-interview was more intense because it was 1-on-1 so I was put on the spot for every question.
+Ian provided great feedback for improving and making 'my story' more clear.
+Additionally, Ian's questions stumped me on several topics, including: MVC, 'how does the internet work'? and HTTP codes.
+I plan to brush up on these topics.
-* Link to completed action plan for the post-grad job search using this [template](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md):
+* Link to completed action plan for the post-grad job search using this [template](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md): [Job Search Action Plan](https://gist.github.com/anderswood/3354c2a54fb0e9be00b51a7f5a04b01c)

 ## Mod 3 Deliverables: